glennhenry/cs-notes/docs/computer-graphics/10-textures-part-2/textures-part-2.md

 The component responsible for handling texture are called **Texture Unit.** Texture need to be set up and binded into the texture unit.
 Texture binding process include providing data and parameter to textures.

-The data and parameter includes :
+The data and parameter includes:

 - Texture size
 - Texture format, such as RGB or RGBA